-PHOT-182 Photography in a Multicultural United States 3 Units 54 hours lecture; 54 hours total
+PHOT-182 Photography in a Multicultural United States

 Examination of photography's role in shaping ideas about race, class, gender, sexuality and identity.
 The course emphasizes critical analysis of images from a wide range of genres including: commercial photography, portraiture, social documentary, photojournalism, ethnographic and scientific photography, and fine-art photography.
-Transfers to both UC/CSU